jamieandrews08/MachineLearning/README.md

 ### Markov Decision Processes:
 - Uses Reinforcement Learning algorithms to solve two classic games that are also MDPs
 - Games used are a small 8x8 Frozen Lake and a larger 20x20 Frozen Lake
 - Different rewards and step costs are used to interpret their affect on the outcome
 - Algorithms used to solve the MDPs are:
   * Value Iteration
   * Policy Iteration
   * Q-Learning

-_If you have any questions or comments please feel free to conatct me at jandrews63@gatech.edu_
+_Analysis reports have been omitted at the request of GT professors to insure academic honesty of future students.
+Analysis reports can be obtained by emailing jandrews63@gatech.edu_